Dates, Prices & Info

 Due to the extremely remote nature of this adventure, we require that all travelers submit a medical form before departure.
 This form must be completed and signed by your primary care physician.

-Please understand that the meals at camp, while hearty and delicious, are specially planned and prepared for well in advance.
-Dietary requirements due to serious medical conditions or strict personal restrictions can be met, with ample notice, but must be adhered to while on the adventure.
-If you have a restricted diet (such as gluten-free, vegan, dairy-free, etc), we recommend bringing some of your preferred snacks along with the appreciation that certain foods are limited in this part of the world and there might not be many options in the Greenland hotels.
+Please understand that the meals at camp, while hearty and tasty, are specially planned and prepared for well in advance.
+Dietary requirements due to serious medical conditions or strict personal restrictions can be met, with ample notice, but must be adhered to while on the trip.
+If you have a restricted diet (such as vegetarian, gluten-free, vegan, dairy-free, etc), we recommend bringing some of your preferred snacks along with the appreciation that certain foods are limited in this part of the world, and there might not be many options at the Greenland hotels.

 Flight Delays

 It is possible that your flight to Greenland or back to Iceland could be delayed or cancelled due to inclement weather.
-In these cases, we provide alternate activities and accommodations during trip dates.
+In these cases, we provide alternate activities and accommodations during the trip time frame.

 Safety